pltxtra/react-markmirror/README.md

 Name given to the textarea.

 **theme={string}**
 The styling theme.
-Possible values are "light" and "dark".
+See the [theme docs](docs/themes.md) for more information.

 **tabSize={number}**
 Number of spaces that make up a tab.